snnd/neogit/README.md

-this project attempts to make a simple "git". made for the fundamentals of programming course at Sharif University.
+This project attempts to make a simple "git". <br />
+Made for the fundamentals of programming course at Sharif University.